Last Updated on October 23, 2020 by Carol Gillette

 Men are historically more likely than women are to engage in substance abuse and subsequently to develop an addiction.
-However, as many as 57% of women in the United States have experienced problems with substance abuse, according to a 2015 study.1 In addition, these women experience barriers to treatment, recovery, and remaining sober that many men do not.
+However, a 2015 study1 found that women drinking alcohol excessively develop more medical problems than men.
+In addition, these women experience barriers to treatment, recovery, and remaining sober that many men do not.

 How do women experience alcoholism?
 What barriers to recovery do they experience?
 More importantly, how can we address these barriers and overcome them?
 Read on for an overview of the current state of alcoholism and treatment for women.